facebookincubator/velox/velox/docs/configs.rst

        and also skip staging to the ssd cache.
 This helps to prevent the cache space pollution from the one-time table scan by large batch query when mixed running with interactive query which has high data locality.
-   * - allow-null-partition-keys
-     - allow_null_partition_keys
-     - bool
-     - true
-     - Determines whether the Hive connector allows data containing null values in partition keys.
-       If set to true, data with null partition keys will be permitted.
-If set to false, any attempt to write data with null partition keys will be blocked.

 ``Amazon S3 Configuration``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^